 And Hollywood loves to do that by featuring successful musicians, bands, and singers as the protagonists of their movies.
 Sometimes they're based on real people.
 Sometimes they're made up.

-From obsessed artists to inspirational biopics, here are some of the best films about musicians, bands, and singers.
-(That doesn’t mean these are all musicals!)
+From obsessed artists to inspirational biopics, here are our picks for the best movies about musicians, bands, and famous singers.
+(That doesn't mean these are all musicals, by the way!)

 We saw a flurry of musical film releases in 2018 and 2019, with a big trend in biopics.
 After the success of Bohemian Rhapsody, Hollywood took to telling another whimsical celebrity's story: Elton John.